 In October 2026, after the nesting season ends, we will start work with Habitats & Heritage and volunteers to improve the first section on the Amenity Land.

-In September 2026 the Supporters Group will hold a launch event at the Grove Chapel, with a guest speaker, art and photography exhibition and refreshments.
-The launche will be followed by a bat walk.
+In September, we will hold a launch event at the Grove Chapel where we will discuss ideas for the future.
+There will be a guest speaker, an art exhibition and refreshments.
+We hope to end the lauch with a bat walk.

 - Our Natural Neighbours.
 In collaboration with Habitats & Heritage, LBRUT's Conservation and Ecology Team, and Naturalists, residents can monitor species that we once commonly saw on the Queens Road Estates, such as bats, owls or blackbirds but whose numbers are in decline.